Who should be involved

 For example, an importer or distributor who supplied unsafe goods to a range of retailers may be best placed to coordinate the recall of those goods, as they will know where they have been sold and the quantities involved.
 In this scenario, the retailers will need to contribute by supplying customer and advertising data, and helping to communicate the recall.

-Trading Standards may be able to help
+We may be able to provide guidance

 If you're considering whether to recall a product, contact us as early in the process as possible.